Yes, you can find a few how-to guides online… this one is complete for the person who wants a high-quality ongoing brew style.

 - Check temp to ensure it’s between 75-85 degrees F

-- Check PH (should be around 3), add white vinegar to adjust down if necessary
+- Check PH (should be around 3), add white vinegar to adjust down if necessary (unlikely needed unless you didn’t use enough starter tea)

 - Note the date on the jar itself and mark on your calendar to start taste-testing on day 7.
 I let mine brew 14-21 days minimum.

 - Four to ten days into the brew begin the second SCOBY and its brew.
 Same instructions as the first, but the other SCOBY is smaller and you’ll have to brew it longer.
 Start tasting on day 8.
+This step is only needed for those making succession batches.

 - When Brew One is ready, have the beginnings of Brew Three started (the tea made and sugar and water added to the 3rd jar).
 Carefully remove the SCOBY from Brew One and add it to a prepared Brew Three jar.
 Mark that jar with the current date and add a calendar note to check on day X based on how long this brew took.